 “Bankrupt” means with respect to a Party, such Party (i) files a petition or otherwise commences a proceeding under any bankruptcy, insolvency, reorganization or similar law, or has any such petition filed or commenced against it, (ii) makes an assignment or any general arrangement for the benefit of creditors, (iii) otherwise becomes bankrupt or insolvent (however evidenced), (iv) has a liquidator, administrator, receiver, trustee, conservator or similar official appointed with respect to it or any substantial portion of its property or assets, or (v) is generally unable to pay its debts as they fall due.

 “Business Day” means any day except Saturday, Sunday, a Federal Reserve Bank holiday or a holiday according to the North American Electric Reliability Council or any successor organization thereto.
+[A Business Day shall open at 8:00 a.m. and close at 5:00 p.m. local time for each Party’s principal place of business.]

 “Buyer” means the Party to a Transaction that is obligated to purchase and receive, or cause to be received, the Product.

-“Commercially reasonable manner” shall include commercially reasonable purchases and sales of the Product in the market, but shall not require a Non-DefaultingParty to utilize or change its utilization of its owned or controlled assets or market positions to minimize a Defaulting Party’s liability.
+[“Commercially reasonable manner” shall include purchases and/or sales of the Product in the market conducted in a commercially reasonable manner, but shall not require a Party to utilize or change its utilization of its owned or controlled assets, including contractual assets, or market positions to minimize a Party’s liability.]

 “Contract Price” means the price in $U.S. per unit of Product (unless otherwise provided for) to be paid by Buyer to Seller for the purchase of the Product.

+“Costs” means, with respect to any Party, brokerage fees, commissions and other similar transaction costs and expenses reasonably incurred by any Party [either in terminating any arrangement pursuant to which it has hedged its obligations or] [Subject to vote] entering into new arrangements which replace a Terminated Transaction; [and all costs which such Party incurs to modify its use of owned or controlled generation assets as a result of the termination of such Transaction] [Subject to Vote].

+[“Cross Default Amount” shall mean the cross default amount, if any, set forth in the Preamble.]

-“Delivery Period” means the period of delivery for a Transaction specified in the Confirmation.
+“Delivery Period” means the period of delivery for a Transaction, which may be specified in the Transaction.

-“Delivery Point” means the point at which the Product will be delivered, which may be designated in any Transaction by referring to a Delivery Point.
+“Delivery Point” means the point at which the Product will be delivered, which may be specified in any Transaction.

 “Effective Date” means the date first written above.